Westport Airport (Kansas): Facilities and aircraft

-The 30-foot wide runway is asphalt (with surface cracks, and with grass encroaching on the sites), and is only officially reported as rated for 3,000-pound gross weight aircraft with single-wheel landing gear.
+The 30-foot wide runway is asphalt (with surface cracks, and with grass encroaching on the sides), and is only officially reported as rated for 3,000-pound gross weight aircraft with single-wheel landing gear.
 However, larger single-wheel aircraft (e.g. Beech 18, Cessna T-50) have been based there.

 There is also an unofficial, wider, parallel adjacent grass runway, along the east side of the paved runway.
 A paved or gravel taxiway connects the paved runway to a paved ramp and grass ramp areas, and T-hangars.

 The airport FBO provides aircraft maintenance (including major airframe and powerplant repairs) and piston aircraft fuel (100LL), and the field is a popular location for the restoration of vintage aircraft, and the annual inspection and maintenance of modern planes.

 The airport also services as the headquarters and operating base of the local "Jayhawk Wing" of the Commemorative Air Force (CAF), which has a large hangar there for its restored-and-flying single- and twin-engine World War II training aircraft.